nasa/earthdata-search/README.md

 Docker is used to simulate SQS locally using [ElasticMQ](https://github.com/softwaremill/elasticmq).

-##### Redis, Optional
+##### Valkey, Optional

-To use an image cache you need to have Redis installed.
+To use an image cache (for scaled images and NLP search) you need to have Valkey installed locally.

 **Recommended:** Use Homebrew

+    brew install valkey
+    brew services start valkey

+**Migrating from Redis:**
+If you previously had Redis installed, you must stop and uninstall it, and ensure port `6379` is clear before starting Valkey.

+    brew services stop redis
-    brew install redis
+    brew uninstall redis

-Optionally you can run Redis in a Docker container with
+Optionally you can run Valkey in a Docker container with:

     npm run start:cache

-To stop the Redis Docker container
+To stop the Docker container:

     npm run stop:cache